-A. For the purposes of this policy, crimes means offenses enumerated in the Clery Act and associated regulations, which have been reported to Millersville University or a local police agency, and which occur either oncampus or off-campus (as defined below).
+A. For the purposes of this policy, crimes means offenses enumerated in the Clery Act and associated regulations, which have been reported to Millersville University or a local police agency, and which occur either on campus or off campus (as defined below).

-B. For the purposes of this policy, on-campus means within the Millersville University Clery Act reporting area.
+B. For the purposes of this policy, on campus means within the Millersville University Clery Act reporting area.

-C. Clery Act: A federal law with associated regulations administered by the U. S. Department of Education which requires that institutions of higher education provide students, employees, and requesting applicants with an Annual Security Report, which must contain crime statistics concerning specified reportable offenses and other security related information, imposes crime reporting and records keeping requirements on the institutions, and provides for penalties for non-compliance.
+C. Clery Act: A federal law with associated regulations administered by the U. S. Department of Education which requires that institutions of higher education provide students, employees and requesting applicants with an Annual Security Report, which must contain crime statistics concerning specified reportable offenses and other security-related information, impose crime-reporting and record-keeping requirements on the institutions, and provide for penalties for noncompliance.

-D. Clery Act reportable crimes: murder and non-negligent manslaughter, negligent manslaughter, forcible sex offenses, non-forcible sex offenses, robbery, aggravated assault, burglary, motor vehicle theft, arson, arrests for liquor law violations, drug law violations, illegal weapons possession, and hate crimes to include larceny-theft, simple assault, intimidation, and Clery Timely Warnings Page 1 of 5 destruction/damage/vandalism of property if the victim was intentionally selected because of the victim's actual or perceived race, gender, religion, sexual orientation, ethnicity, or disability.
+D. Clery Act reportable crimes: murder and non-negligent manslaughter, negligent manslaughter, forcible sex offenses, nonforcible sex offenses, robbery, aggravated assault, burglary, motor vehicle theft, arson, arrests for liquor law violations, drug law violations, illegal weapons possession, and hate crimes to include larceny-theft, simple assault, intimidation, destruction/damage/vandalism of property if the victim was intentionally selected because of the victim's actual or perceived race, gender, religion, sexual orientation, ethnicity or disability.

-E. Emergency notification: if there is an immediate threat to life, health, or safety of students or employees occurring on-campus, whether related to a crime or other hazard, the University will issue an emergency notification, the procedures and protocols for which are found in the University's Emergency Communication Procedure.
+E. Emergency notification: if there is an immediate threat to life, health or safety of students or employees occurring on campus, whether related to a crime or other hazard, the University will issue an emergency notification, the procedures and protocols for which are found in the University's Emergency Communication Procedure.